nolanlawson/css-talk-2022/markdown.md

 ???

-Well, speaking in generalities, we can say that style calculation is about the part outside of the braces (i.e. selectors that locate elemenets on the page)
+Well, speaking in generalities, we can say that style calculation is about the part outside of the braces (i.e. selectors that locate elements on the page)

 ---